-Recent legislation and guidance provides funding relief for single-employer defined benefit plans.
+Recent legislation and guidance provide funding relief for single-employer defined benefit plans.

 - The Moving Ahead for Progress in the 21st Century Act (MAP-21) changes the segment rates used for certain calculations to reflect average segment rates for the 25-year period ending on September 30 of the prior plan year.

 - Notice 2012-55 contains the 25-year average segment rates for the period ending September 30, 2011.

 - Notice 2012-61 clarifies how the 25-year average segment rates affect certain plan calculations.

 How does MAP-21 provide funding relief for DB plans?

 MAP-21 changes the segment interest rates used to determine the minimum funding requirements for single employer plans to take into account a 25-year average of the segment interest rates.
 Because interest rates are currently at historical lows, limiting the rates based on the 25-year average tends to increase the interest rates, and therefore lower the minimum funding requirements.

 Under MAP-21, the segment rates for a plan year are adjusted so that they are no less than a minimum percentage (floor) and no more than a maximum percentage (cap) of the average segment rates for the 25-year period ending on September 30 of the prior plan year.
 The range of allowable rates expands over the next few years as shown in the table below, phasing out the impact of the 25-year average.

 |Range of Allowable Segment Rates